johnshaff/Azure-Virtual-Machine/linux/README.md

 ### `lvm-list-extensions.ps1`

 This script lists all available Azure Linux Extensions and first gives you the latest version of each, and then list all other versions.

-### `lvm-list-extensions.ps1`

-This script lists all available Azure Linux Extensions and first gives you the latest version of each, and then list all other versions.